Cratis/Chronicle/Documentation/concepts/event.md

 for specific purposes.
 Doing so makes the event unclear to reason about and requires logic in all observers and consumers of the event.

+## Immutable

+In an event sourced system, events are considered immutable because they represent facts that have occurred in the past.
+Once an event is recorded, it should not be altered, as doing so would compromise the integrity and reliability of the event log.
+Immutability ensures that the history of changes is preserved accurately, allowing the system to reconstruct past states and understand the sequence of events that led to the current state.
+This immutability is crucial for debugging, auditing, and maintaining a consistent and trustworthy system.

 ## Avoid nullables / empty values

 An event has happened, its not supposed to represent unclear states.